seermer/pure-python-dl/README.md

+# Project in progress

-# Deep Learning with pure python
+## Deep Learning with Pure Python

 Neural Network implemented with pure python